Nick0778/jak-project/README.md

 ![png8](https://github.com/user-attachments/assets/f62e77b1-e16c-429a-91e7-f0666bff3d8c)

 These stuff are what I added for handling with the example custom hover battle.
 Basically, that's the same process you need to do in this file in case you want to add a new custom hover battle.
-The first image shows an array responsible in controlling the hover battle, so please, check out the coments I wrote in there for better understanding this.
+The first image shows an array responsible in controlling the hover battle, so, check out the comments I wrote in there for better understanding that.
 Also, in the second image, is showing a small code I added inside a `cond` from `turret-init!` method, which is very important!
-This is responsible to spawn the hover battle and spawn the counter HUD, in case you want to display it.
+This is responsible to spawn the hover battle and spawn the counter HUD.
 But, it's important to mention for not changing `use-egg-hud` or `use-cgh-hud` to `#t` when you don't have the levels that contains these HUD definitions loaded, otherwise, the game will crash!
-The same applies for `use-wasp-hud` which is a custom HUD that I added in: `goal_scr/jak2/levels/hover-test/hover-test-setup.gc.gc`, so if you don't have this file included inside your custom level `.gd` file, the game will crash!
+The same applies for `use-wasp-hud` which is a custom HUD that I added for this example in: `goal_scr/jak2/levels/hover-test/hover-test-setup.gc.gc`, so if you don't have this file included inside your custom level `.gd` file, the game will crash!

 Well, now I'm going to list all the files that you have to take a look, so you can understand how this hack really works and what you have to do in order to add a custom hover battle in your custom levels.
 It's important to mention that all these files have comments for better comphrension:

 - `custom_assets/jak2/levels/hover-test/hover-test.gd` **this file have all the necessary code that should be used.**
-- `custom_assets/jak2/levels/hover-test/hover-test.jsonc` **this file have all the entities and their necessary setup in order to make the custom hover battle working.**
+- `custom_assets/jak2/levels/hover-test/hover-test.jsonc` **this file have all the actors and their necessary setup in order to make the custom hover battle working.**
 - `goal_scr/jak2/engine/level/level-info.gc` **this file have the definitions from the example custom level.**
 - `goal_scr/jak2/levels/common/enemy/hover/hover-enemy-battle.gc` **the main part of this hack.
 Contains all the changes to handle with custom hover battles.**
 - `goal_scr/jak2/engine/target/target-turret.gc` **this file have some important defenitions for the turret.**